Andrew-code2020/ms3onlinecookbook/README.md

 - Recipe Videos
 - E-Commerce subscription Business Model
 - Comments so users can interact with other users
 - reset your password function

-- Fixed Top overlaying my alert bar.
-During develpment I played around with a fixed top for the Navbar.
-At first the Alert Bar would disappear behind the Navbar.
-Then as I corrected the code the alert bar came in on top of the navbar but this would then overlay onto the section of each page.
-I used padding and height settings to solve this problem but I also used the sticky-top class in the navbar.
-I am unsure whether the sticky-top class changed things very much.
-I did a lot of refining with heights and padding to get the website to render the way it looks now.
-- Fixed Bottom I deployed a fixed bottom for the footer early in the development process.
-Unfortunately this overlayed  in the section element of each page.
-I was unable to resolve this using height, padding and overflow css properties and values.
-Research and feedback would seem to indicate that fixed bottom is very hard to use appropriately.
-Perhaps future development will reveal a solution.
-- On the learn about Ireland page when you hover the cursor over the card and then toggle any of the buttons you will notice that unless you toggle the same button to "close" the content before moving onto the next button will simple add it's content underneath.
-This is a bug that needs to be resolved in future development.
-- On the learn about Ireland page the history photo on the card flip had to be rotated to this photo because the other photos stretched and I could not resolve this stretch despite deploying css selector, properties and values to try and manipulate the other images.
-- On the learn about Ireland page each image has inline style written into the HTML for height and width.
-Despite many attempts to bring the style into the css file each attempt led to either an image that was too big or didn't fit the container.
-This is definitely something I will examine in future development as I attempt to adopt the convention of styling within the css style sheet.
-- On the explore Ireland page you will find the code for the Google Maps API is written within the HTML file below the footer.
-I acknowledge that this is not recommended practise but I was unable to get the map to render unless the code was in the HTML page.
-I researched a reason why but I could not find one that I could understand and implement.
-I will need to keep looking for answers with this feature to better refine my coding skills.
-- On the explore Ireland page you will find that the map does not fill the screen space or operate relative to the elements on the left to balance it's appearance.
-This is something I'm keen to find a solution too in the next stage of development.
-- On the contact us pages the html code validator pointed out that the id = "gridRadios1" must be unique.
-I tried swapping the id gridRadios1 with gridRadios2 and adding the appropriate code in the sendEmail.js file but this did not lead to the correct information being transmitted through email JS onto my gmail account.
-Instead gridRadios1 was would render even if the gridRadio2 checkbox was selected.
-This is a code refinement I'll look to solve in future development.
-- My Mentor noted that my code formatting was not correct in some areas I preformed the Gitpod formatting procedure several times and nothing changed.
-I tried exporting the code to VS Code and formatting it there but then I couldn't send it back to the Github repository.
-I ran all the code through a code beautifier https://codebeautify.org/ and the difference was minimal.
-I don't understand what good formatting looks like because as I understand it seems to be unique to the company.
-I'll continue my research here.

 ### Deployment